In-Person Event

 Hon.
 Holly A. San Angelo

-The Honorable Holly A. San Angelo was appointed the new Director of the Workers’ Compensation Office of Adjudication on December 20, 2024, by the Secretary of the Department of Labor and Industry, Nancy Walker.
-Director San Angelo became a Workers’ Compensation Judge in May 2012 and then Judge Manager of the Southeastern District in March 2018.Director San Angelo was the 2014 Judge co-chair for the Workers’ Compensation Section of the Philadelphia Bar Association.
+The Honorable Holly A. San Angelo was appointed Director of the Workers’ Compensation Office of Adjudication on December 20, 2024 by the Secretary of the Department of Labor and Industry, Nancy Walker.
+Director San Angelo became a Workers’ Compensation Judge in May 2012 and then Judge Manager of the Southeastern District in March 2018.
+Director San Angelo was the 2014 Judge co-chair for the Workers’ Compensation Section of the Philadelphia Bar Association.
 During her tenure, she served as a member of the Bench Bar Association.
 The 2014 co-chairs were also the first to introduce philanthropy to the section, which has since evolved to make the section the most philanthropic amongst its peers.
-Director San Angelo has been a frequent panelist for the Pennsylvania Bar Association, Philadelphia Bar Association, as well as the WCOA Judge’s conferences/retreats.
+Director San Angelo has been a frequent panelist for the Pennsylvania Bar Association, Philadelphia Bar Association, Workers’ Compensation Conference and Judge’s Conference and serves on numerous planning committees and councils.
 Director San Angelo is a strong advocate of the mediation program, and she has performed hundreds of mediations statewide each year.
-As Director, she will continue to perform this service for the stakeholders.
-Prior to becoming a Workers’ Compensation Judge, she was in-house counsel for Travelers Insurance Company at William J. Ferren & Associates for 17 years where she concentrated her practice in workers’ compensation.
+As Director she has continued to perform this service for the stakeholders.
+Director San Angelo was inducted as a Fellow of the College of Wokers’ Compensation Lawyers (CWCL) in April 2026.The CWCL is a national organization which was established to honor those who have distinguished themselves in their practice in the field of workers’ compensation.
+Prior to becoming a Workers’ Compensation Judge, she was in-house counsel for Travelers Insurance Company at William J. Ferren & Associates for 17 years where she concentrated her practice on workers’ compensation.
 She graduated from the California Western School of Law where she was a published member of the Law Review.
-She also received a Bachelor of Arts degree in Foreign Service from the Pennsylvania State University.
+She received a Bachelor of Arts degree in Foreign Service from The Pennsylvania State University.